-According to data estimated in the Affinity Foundation report, published in 2018, 104,834 dogs were collected, many of them without chip identification, by shelters and protectors who participated in their study.
+According to data estimated in the Affinity Foundation report, published in 2022, 168.000 dogs were collected, many of them without chip identification, by shelters and protectors who participated in their study.
 The abandonment of dogs at the end of the hunting season is the second most important cause, after unwanted litters.
 In Spain there is no law on the control of breeding and anyone can have an undetermined number of dogs.
 The social perception that this situation is a black legend and that it does not happen at present, where the crossing of data between protectors and shelters contrasts with the data used by hunting associations and official institutions such as the Civil Guard, aggravates the situation.
-Last year there were 16,625 registered complaints related to animal abuse, 10,920 were related to pets.

 Shelters provide support for as many of these animals as possible, who often arrive in appalling physical conditions (that they will pay from their own funds) with fears and sequels that sometimes will be difficult to overcome because of the terrible conditions in which they have lived.
 All this added to the problem of overpopulation that these entities have and the difficulty in officiating the adoption of animals with injuries in adulthood.

 Vicente belongs to one of the 14 rescue teams of SOS Rescue, whose main work in several autonomous communities, is in the street collecting with trap cages abandoned dogs in areas where volunteers have previously created a routine with food in the animal for capture.
 These groups also take care of shelters, residences and veterinary bills for the rescued animals.
-Of the last 57 dogs rescued by Vicente in March 2019, 13 are greyhounds, the previous year were 156 of a total of 550 dogs.
+Of the last dogs rescued by Vicente in March 2022, the vast majority were greyhounds, the previous year he rescued more than 800 dogs.

 Microchip identification, legislative control over animal husbandry, sterilization as a method of population control, and adoption are important strategies for preventing abandonment.
 But there is a need for collaboration between the public administration and private entities as well as support in citizen education of responsible care to avoid abandonment in the long term.
 It is essential to understand the obligations and advantages of adopting animals and how your company can influence our lives.